The way consumers use Apple's mobile phone (i.e., constantly) means big headaches for carrier AT&T. And more smartphones are on the way.

 The device proved so popular with Internet-addicted attendees that AT&T's wireless network in the city of Austin buckled under the strain, all but shutting down both voice and data service for many customers.

-iPhone users bashed the phone company on Twitter and in blogs, and AT&T (T) had to haul in extra network equipment just to ease the gridlock.
+iPhone users bashed the phone company on Twitter and in blogs, and AT&T (t) had to haul in extra network equipment just to ease the gridlock.<!-- more -->

 As it turns out, smartphones are double-edged swords for phone operators.
 They attract big-spending customers who purchase highly profitable text-messaging and unlimited-data plans.